InterContinental Toronto Centre

 225 Front Street, Toronto, ON M5V 2X3

-Experience the vibrant energy of downtown Toronto, when you stay at the 4-diamond InterContinental® Toronto Centre Hotel.
-Located just steps away from popular attractions like the CN Tower, the Air Canada Centre, and the Rogers Centre, this upscale hotel offers the perfect combination of contemporary elegance, luxurious comfort, and modern convenience right here in the heart of the city.
+Experience the vibrant energy of downtown Toronto, when you stay at the Four-Diamond InterContinental® Toronto Centre Hotel.
+Located just steps away from popular attractions like the CN Tower, the Air Canada Centre, and the Rogers Centre, this upscale hotel offers the perfect combination of contemporary elegance, luxurious comfort, and modern convenience.

 PLEASE NOTE: MoneyShow has not contracted with a third-party company to make hotel reservations for attendees, speakers, and exhibitors.
 If you are solicited by other companies advertising hotel and travel, please be aware that they are not affiliated with nor endorsed by MoneyShow.
 We, therefore, cannot guarantee the authenticity of any reservations made with third-party companies and cannot be held liable for any charges or reservations made with these companies.
 To confirm that your reservations are in MoneyShow's room block, please call our Client Relations department at 800-970-4355.